9

 Shot in Wessex

-Filmland including The 007 Bond Girls Hotels Kosher Cerdic's Front Page
+Filmland including The 007 Bond Girls Hotels The UK Jewish Tourist Guide Cerdic's Front Page

 Events Mercian History Taunton Tourist Guide